lgeurts/lgeurts.github.io/_posts/2019-03-19-ubuntu-setup-notes-for-hyper-v-on-windows-10.md

 ---
 layout: post
-title: How to configure Ubuntu 19.04 LTS in Hyper-V for software development
+title: How to configure Ubuntu 19.04 in Hyper-V for software development
 read_time: true
 comments: true
 category: Open Source